HelixNetwork/pendulum-sdk/packages/validators/README.md

 | --- | --- |
 | tag | <code>string</code> |

-Checks that input is valid tag trytes.
+Checks that input is valid tag hbytes.

 <a name="module_validators..isTransfer"></a>